abulka/relationship-manager/README.md

 You may want to google for other more professional [Object Databases](https://en.wikipedia.org/wiki/Object_database).
 For example, in the Python space we have:

-- https://github.com/grundic/awesome-python-models - A curated list of awesome Python libraries, which implement models, schemas, serializers/deserializers, ODM's/ORM's, Active Records or similar patterns.
+- A [curated list](https://github.com/grundic/awesome-python-models) of awesome Python libraries, which implement models, schemas, serializers/deserializers, ODM's/ORM's, Active Records or similar patterns.
-- https://www.opensourceforu.com/2017/05/three-python-databases-pickledb-tinydb-zodb/ - A peek at three Python databases: PickleDB, TinyDB and ZODB
-- https://tinydb.readthedocs.io/en/stable/usage.html#queries - Welcome to TinyDB, your tiny, document oriented database optimized for your happiness
+- A peek at [three Python databases](https://www.opensourceforu.com/2017/05/three-python-databases-pickledb-tinydb-zodb/): PickleDB, TinyDB and ZODB.
+Also see the [welcome to TinyDB](https://tinydb.readthedocs.io/en/stable/usage.html#queries), your tiny, document oriented database optimized for your happiness, and a [tutorial on ZODB](http://www.zodb.org/en/latest/tutorial.html#tutorial-label).
-- https://divmod.readthedocs.io/en/latest/products/axiom/index.html - Axiom is an object database whose primary goal is to provide an object-oriented layer to an SQL database
+- [Axiom](https://divmod.readthedocs.io/en/latest/products/axiom/index.html) is an object database whose primary goal is to provide an object-oriented layer to an SQL database.
-- http://www.newtdb.org/en/latest/getting-started.html - Newt DB - You’ll need a Postgres Database server.
+- [Newt DB](http://www.newtdb.org/en/latest/getting-started.html) - You’ll need a Postgres Database server.
-- http://www.zodb.org/en/latest/tutorial.html#tutorial-label - This tutorial is intended to guide developers with a step-by-step introduction of how to develop an application which stores its data in the ZODB.

-However most of these need a backing SQL database - Relationship Manager does not, which may be a benefit - no databases to set up - just get on with coding.
+However most of these need a backing SQL database - Relationship Manager does not, which may be a benefit - no databases to set up - just get on with coding!

-# Other language implementations of Relationship Manager
+# C# and Java implementations of Relationship Manager

 In this Github repository there are several other implementations of Relationship Manager.
 Currently only the Python implementation uses the newer v2 API and implementation.
 The C# and Java implementations use the v1 API.

-The C# and Java implementations have a strict, typed API interface to talk to `IRelationshipManager`.
+The C# and Java implementations have a strict, typed API interface `IRelationshipManager` to talk to.

 ## C#

-Very fast implementation for .NET - has been used in a commercial project.
+A fast implementation for .NET - has been used in a major commercial project.
-- `csharp-net4` is uses the .NET 4 framework.
+- `csharp-net4` uses the .NET 4 framework.
 - `csharp-netcore` is the same code, using the new .NET Core 3.1 framework.
 This solution also loads and runs OK in [Visual Code for Mac](https://visualstudio.microsoft.com/vs/mac/).

-Note that the legacy solution file is in `csharp-net4\Turbo RM Solution.sln` whereas the .NET Core solution file is in `csharp-netcore\Relationship Manager\Relationship Manager.sln`.
+> Note the location of Visual Studio solution file differs between projects.
+The .NET4 solution file is in `csharp-net4\Turbo RM Solution.sln` whereas the .NET Core solution file is in `csharp-netcore\Relationship Manager\Relationship Manager.sln`.

-## Boo

-The [boo language](http://boo-language.github.io/) for .NET is now deprecated, however this implementation created a .net `.dll` that was usable by other .NET languages.
-This dll is still in the project and presumably perfectly usable?, however the C# implementation is much faster because of a caching system.

 ## Java